Achilles tendinopathy is a common and often debilitating condition, and autologous blood injection is a promising treatment option.

 To determine whether autologous blood injection added to standard management was effective in alleviating symptoms of Achilles tendinopathy.

-Randomized controlled trial.
+A prospective randomized controlled trial.

-Main Outcome Measures:
+Main Outcome Measure: